10 situations where a teleprompter is useful

 The test should be short enough that you will actually review it.
 Watch once for eye line, once for audio, and once for message clarity.
 If something feels off, adjust the script or reader settings before recording the full version.

-Use product features only where they help
+Use features only when they solve a problem

 The same core features - scripts, reader controls, recording, sync, and export - become more useful when tied to a specific situation.

-Keep the script useful after the recording
+Keep your script useful after filming

 Keep the cleaned script after the take.
 It can become a caption draft, a shorter social clip, a follow-up email, or the starting point for a related video.